5 Golden rules of career progression:

 Timelines are a good way to boost productivity in your career development.

-If you have a deadline of when you want to achieve something, then you are more likely to plan your day to day workload around it and ensure that you prioritise your career development.
+If you have a deadline for when you want to achieve something, then you are more likely to plan your day-to-day workload around it and ensure that you prioritise your career development.

-As succession planning can span over a long time, it is important to remind yourself with deadlines and milestones so it doesn’t get forgetting the hurry of day to day working life.
+As succession planning can span over a long time, it is important to remind yourself of deadlines and milestones so it doesn’t get forgotten in the hurry of day-to-day working life.

 Milestones are also important to reward yourself.
 You might have one big end goal, but it is still a great achievement to get a step closer.

-You should reward yourself accordingly for your efforts, take some time off from work or treat yourself to something you’ve been saving up for.
+You should reward yourself accordingly for your efforts, take some time off work, or treat yourself to something you’ve been saving up for.

 3. Utilize your opportunities

-Succession planning take place everyday in your workplace.
-As an employer you should be keen to help build your employees skillset and experience, as it is in both of your interests; they are interested in progressing while you are keen to retain their employees.
+Succession planning takes place every day in your workplace.
+As an employer you should be keen to help build your employees’ skills and experience, as it is in both of your interests; they are interested in progressing while you are keen to retain their employees.

-Building up the skillset of your employees will enable them to be innovative and knowledable about what they can bring to the company.
+Building up the skillset of your employees will enable them to be innovative and knowledgeable about what they can bring to the company.

 - Remind them about opportunities at work.
 Is there a new project coming up that they might want to be a part of?
 Encourage them to voice their interest.